-A new era began today within Providence Health & Services’ digital innovation effort, which announced that it had launched its first internally incubated technology company, Xealth.
+A new era began in June within Providence St. Joseph Health's digital innovation effort, which announced that it had launched its first internally incubated technology company, Xealth.

-The Renton, Wash.-based health system developed the company within its Digital Innovation Group and hopes it fills an engagement gap between clinicians and patients.
+The Renton, Wash.-based health system developed the company through its Digital Innovation Group and hopes it fills an engagement gap between clinicians and patients.

-Xealth’s software aims to make it easier for physicians and other providers to prescribe digital apps, reading materials, videos and other nonpharmaceutical applications, through the hospital’s electronic health record system.
-“Think of us as a digital formulary,” said Mike McSherry, Xealth’s CEO and a technology executive-in-residence at Providence.
+Xealth’s software aims to make it easier for physicians and other providers to prescribe digital apps, reading materials, videos and other nonpharmaceutical applications through the hospital’s electronic health record system.
+“Think of us as a digital formulary,” says Mike McSherry, Xealth’s CEO and a technology executive-in-residence at Providence.

 Martin says that spinning the company out as a commercial offering is almost a necessity to keep the health system relevant and competitive with other offerings.
 “You don’t want it to become stale technology. ...
 You’ve seen this over and over and over again with health systems that built technology that don’t get out in the market and compete.”